Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis

+The top panel of Figure~\ref{fig:nfacs} displays the shift in the posterior distribution $p(\nfactrue\mid y_1,\ldots,y_{52})$ \SFS{across time} when switching from the unrestricted scenario to the sufficient scenario under the uniform prior \SFS{on $\tau_j$}.
+The bottom panel shows the same for the shrinkage prior.
+For instance, the blue triangle at the ``2003-07/2004-06'' label in the ``Uniform prior'' facet at $\nfactrue=4$ denotes approximately 0.15, which means that the posterior probability of $\nfactrue=4$ is 15 percentage points higher under the sufficient scenario than under the unrestricted scenario.
+Probabilities of large $\nfactrue$ are generally reduced, and the probabilities of small $\nfactrue$ are increased.
+We do not report results for the necessary scenario here, but the image is similar.
+The sea of downward-pointing triangles \SFS{lies} above the sea of upward-pointing triangles in both panels, which indicates that the sufficient scenario consistently reduces the estimated number of factors $\nfactrue$ compared to the unrestricted scenario.

 In our experience, the share of variance identified matrices increases in the posterior sample with more shrinkage, and this is reflected in Figure~\ref{fig:probs}, which shows the posterior proportion of variance identified $\binarymatrix$ matrices under the two prior specifications.
 The shrinkage prior prefers either close to empty or close to full columns a priori, separately for each column.
 In contrast, the uniform prior produces close to half full columns a priori.
-This strongly spills over to the posterior distribution for this data set as can be seen from the proportions.
+This spills over to the posterior distribution for this data set as can be seen from the proportions.